reybrac/workout-tracker/README.md

 ## Usage information:

-A user can use this site to track their fitness goal
+A user can use this site to track their fitness goals.
+They can record cardio or strength training activities.
+The user can click on the Dashboard and take a look at their progress.

 ## Contribution guidelines: